 Robin graduated from Stephen F. Austin State University in Nacogdoches, Texas with a B.S. in Teaching.
 After teaching in the public school system for three years, she opened and directed a preschool for three more years before moving to CA in 1990.
 Robin began homeschooling the first of her four children in 1991 with the last one graduating in 2013.
 She began working on obtaining her Master’s Degree in Education from Biola University in the fall of 2015.

 Robin has been a Private School Satellite Program (PSP) director since 1998 working with homeschool families and students, advising and encouraging them as they navigate their way through their unique homeschool journey.
-She is currently an Academic Coordinator for BYA serving the elementary academics, online and BU K-12 PSP families.
+She is currently Director, BYA Academics, PSP and Campus Staff.